Estimation of Panel Data Models with Nonlinear Factor Structure: Introduction

 The idea is to use the cross-sectional averages of $y_{i,t}$ and $\*x_{i,t}$ to construct a first-pass ``mock'' proxy for $\*f_t$.
 On their own, these averages are unlikely to span the full factor space.
 SCCE addresses this by expanding the averages via the method of sieves (see \citealp{chen2007}, for a review).
 This method generates a sequence of nonlinear transformations of the averages that enrich their span, which makes it possible to approximate $g_i(\cdot)$ and $\*G_i(\cdot)$ without specifying their functional form.
 We then project out the variation explained by this sequence and estimate $\+\beta$ by applying pooled LS to the resulting projection errors.
 Our asymptotic results establish that the new estimator is consistent at the usual parametric rate and asymptotically normal.
 Extensive Monte Carlo simulations confirm good small sample properties under a variety of data generating processes.

 The present paper is not the first to allow for nonlinearities in panel data.
 However, existing studies typically do not consider the same type of nonlinearity as we do.
 The closest study in terms of estimation strategy is that of \citet{su12}, who also use CCE and sieve estimation.
-However, they assume that the factors enter linearly and place the nonlinearity on the regressors, which is the complete opposite of what we do.\footnote{An incomplete list of other -- even more distant -- papers that consider nonlinear panel data models include \citet{aty}, \citet{boneva17}, \citet{fer21}, and \citet{frey}.
-We refer to \citet{free} for further references and discussion.} For reasons already given, we believe that our model has greater appeal not only from an empirical point of view but also theoretically because the nonlinearity is placed on the factors, which -- in contrast to the regressors -- are unobserved.
-The only other paper that we are aware of to consider a model with this type of nonlinearity is \citet{free}.
-However, their estimation approach, which is an extension of the QML approach of \citet{bai2009}, is computationally much more involved, and hence not very user-friendly.
-Specifically, the nonlinearity of the interactive effects is handled through an approximation that involves an infinite number of factors, and the estimation of slope coefficients, factors and loadings is carried out jointly, which requires solving a high-dimensional, non-convex optimization problem.
-The procedure is therefore likely slow and highly dependent on the starting values used.
-By contrast, the proposed SCCE estimator has a closed form, and is therefore both fast and numerically stable.
-Moreover, unlike \citet{free}, who for technical reasons only prove consistency of their procedure, SCCE is shown to be asymptotically normal, which means that it supports standard inference.
+However, they assume that the factors enter linearly and place the nonlinearity on the regressors, which is the complete opposite of what we do.\footnote{Other CCE extensions to nonlinear panel models include \citet{boneva17}, \citet{DeVos2019}, and \citet{chenzhang2025}.} For reasons already given, we believe that our model has greater appeal not only from an empirical point of view but also theoretically because the nonlinearity is placed on the factors, which -- in contrast to the regressors -- are unobserved.